 Floating Wood Floors

-No, we aren’t talking about wood flooring on boats.
-We are talking about a specific installation method for wood flooring.
-This is different from other methods of installation because it is not attached to the subfloor.
+There a few ways to install hardwood flooring.
+Using a floating wood floor is different from other methods of installation because it is not attached to the subfloor.
 Other methods, like nailing and gluing physically attach the underside of the wood floor to the subfloor.
 For a floating installation method, the planks are not attached to the subfloor, just to each other.

 Since a floating floor is not attached to the subfloor, it creates a feeling of “softness” when walking on it.
 Some describe the feeling underfoot as spongy.
 Many people say they prefer this feeling instead of the more firm feeling of nailed or glued hardwood.
 It also affects the sound of the floor as you walk on it, producing a hollow sound that is different from other types of wood installations.